 Paper smoothness directly affects print quality.
-If paper is too rough, then toner cannot fuse to it properly.
-If paper is too smooth, then it can cause paper feeding or print quality issues.
-Always use paper between 100 and 300 Sheffield points; however, smoothness between 150 and 250 Sheffield points produces the best print quality.
+If paper is too rough, toner cannot fuse to it properly.
+If paper is too smooth, it can cause paper feeding or print quality issues.
+Always use paper between 100 and 300 Sheffield points; smoothness between 150–250 Sheffield points produces the best print quality.

 The amount of moisture in paper affects both print quality and the ability of the printer to feed the paper correctly.
 Leave paper in its original wrapper until it is time to use it.
 This limits the exposure of paper to moisture changes that can degrade its performance.

-Store paper in its original wrapper in the same environment as the printer for 24 to 48 hours before printing.
+Condition paper before printing by storing it in its original wrapper in the same environment as the printer for 24–48 hours before printing.
 Extend the time to several days if the storage or transportation environment is very different from the printer environment.
 Thick paper may also require a longer conditioning period.

 Grain refers to the alignment of the paper fibers in a sheet of paper.
 Grain is either grain long, running the length of the paper, or grain short, running the width of the paper.